ksett737/LEAPs/content/leaps/leap-43.md

 ## Simple Summary
 <!--"If you can't explain it simply, you don't understand it well enough."
 Simply describe the outcome the proposed changes intends to achieve.
 This should be non-technical and accessible to a casual community member.-->
 This proposal allows KwentaDAO to host a front end for Lyra’s options as part of the Kwenta exchange for a period of 6 months.
-400,000 LYRA will be provided to the Kwenta DAO to incentivize hosting and align the DAOs.
+We are requesting 400,000 LYRA to the Kwenta DAO in order to incentivize hosting and align the DAOs.

 Prior to the end of the 6 month pilot, the terms of the partnership between Kwenta and Lyra should be evaluated and continued or amended in a subsequent LEAP.